elliejeanclark/startup/notes.md

 # September Notes
+If you are looking for the read me file, then [Click on me](/README.md)
 ##  Headers
 Headers have a pound symbol before them.
 Each following pound makes a smaller header.
 You can have up to six.
 ## Styling Text